CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 .. image:: images/Detector_36_0.png

-The |meshPlot| also supports a range of labeling and plot options.
+The |mesh| also supports a range of labeling and plot options.
 Here, we attempt to plot the flux and U-235 fission reaction rate errors as a function of energy, with the two reaction rates separated on the y-axis.
 Passing ``logColor=True`` applies a logarithmic color scale to